SolhavenGames/Elementals-of-Tulia/TuliaArc/Stories/TheCrusade'sCrust.md

 “Strong creation.”
 It says.
 I feel its eyes piercing my flesh.
 “Yes, indeed.
 She was right.”

 I try to speak, but I can’t.
 I keep panting, searching desperately for air.
 Suddenly, the figure extends its hand, a weapon resting within.
-A small, yet sharp dart, shaped by flames and ash.
+A small, yet sharp knife, shaped by flames and ash.
 It stares at me expectantly, its eyes meeting mine causing a shiver down my spine.

 When I grab the dart, the contact on the figure’s skin singes my hand.
 But I feel as my body accepts the weapon, it joins my flames as my own.